Chenyu91/programming_exercise/README.md

 # programming_exercise

-This repository is only used for programming exercises
+This repository is only used for programming exercises.